appernetic/appernetic-hugo-project/content/post/how-to-set-up-a-static-hugo-website-on-github-pages-in-2-minutes.md

     hugo new post/easy-peasy.MD

-Open the file and create content, then dive back in to terminal:
+Open the file in a text editor and  write content, then dive back in to terminal:

     mkdir themes
     cd themes